Updated: Jul 12

 | This is the 162nd story of Our Life Logs |

 My parents were Jewish immigrants from Poland and Russia.
-They raised their children to follow traditional Jewish values.
-My mother was 40 years old when I came along.
-In those days, she was thought to be too old to raise an infant.
+They raised their children to follow traditional Jewish values and they were happy for a long time.
+My mother was 40 years old when I came along and, in those days, she was thought to be too old to raise an infant.
+Maybe she began to believe them.
 Because of her age, she was unable to breastfeed, so my father spent a fortune on breast milk.
 He kept the receipts until the day he died.
+I'm not quite sure why.
 Maybe it was so that he’d never forget what trouble I was.

 I was painfully aware of the role I played in my family.
 While I know my parents loved me, they also resented me.
 They had three children before me and were content to have no more.
 I was both unexpected and unwanted, and this was made clear to me from an early age.
 I spent my first few years being cared for by a nanny.
 My mother was disinterested; my father was unavailable.